Jeremy-Benik/Jeremy-Benik/README.md

 I am currently working on analyzing the fire-inducued circulations during the FireFlux2 experimental burn, installing wrfxpy on NASA HPC's, implementing the Balbi rate of spread model into WRF-SFIRE, and implementing the 40 Scott and Burgen fuel categories into WRF-SFIRE.

-Currently, my language of choice is Python, but I also use MATLAB quite a bit and I'm learning LaTeX, fortran, C++, and SQL.
+Currently, my language of choice is Python, but I also use MATLAB quite a bit and I'm learning LaTeX, fortran, C++, and javascript.

 If you need to reach me (serious inquiries only), please email me at: Jeremy.Benik@SJSU.edu and allow a few business days for me to respond.